 Above: Gazpacho from La Azotea in Seville, Spain

 Seville is a fine place to sample the rich variety of Andalusian cuisine.
 Look for cold vegetable soups, of which gazpacho is only the most famous, and seafood, especially in fried dishes.
 Stews also play a prominent role, with oxtail being a consistent favorite.
-Here are four Seville restaurants I tried on a recent visit.
+Here are three Seville restaurants I tried on a recent visit.

 Join Andrew Harper today to continue reading our exclusive content.